Redistribution (Australia): Malapportionment

+These numbers are required to be published in the Gazette monthly.
+Ascertainments are based on existing divisions and includes any finalised redistributed boundaries and created divisions at the time of ascertainment.
+An example of this is the gazette published in November 2024 for the number of electors as of 31 October 2024.
+The redistributions and boundaries for New South Wales, Victoria and Western Australia had just recently been finalised within the month prior.
+The October 2024 ascertainment included the new seat of Bullwinkel and excluded the abolished seats of Higgins and North Sydney, even though these would not come into effect until the 2025 election.

+Under Section 59 of the Commonwealth Electoral Act, if the number of electors in more than one third of the divisions in a State or one of the divisions in a Territory deviates from the respective State/Territory's average divisional enrolment by more than 10% for a period of more than two months, this is considered malapportionment and is one of the three possible triggers for redistribution for that State or Territory.

 Total number of members

-Section 24 of the Constitution specifies that the total number of members of the House of Representatives shall be "as nearly as practicable" twice as many as the number of members of the Senate.
-There is presently a total of 76 senators: 12 senators from each of the six states and two from each of the two autonomous internal territories (the Australian Capital Territory and the Northern Territory).
-Since the 2019 federal election, there have been 151 members of the House of Representatives.
+Section 24 of the Constitution specifies that the total number of members of the House of Representatives shall be "as nearly as practicable" twice as many as the number of senators.
+High Court rulings have later interpreted this section of the Constitution to apply to state members and senators.
+However, the principle of the House of Representatives roughly double of the Senate can still be applied when including territory members and senators.

-The total number of members of the House of Representatives, and consequently electorates, has increased from time to time.
-Every time there is an increase in the number of members, a redistribution is required to be undertaken, except in Tasmania which has always had the constitutional minimum number of five members.
-At the first federal election there were 65 members of the House of Representatives.
+As there are 72 state senators, there should be roughly 144 state members of the House of Representatives.
+When including the 4 territory senators, there should be roughly 152 members of the House of Representatives.
+The total number of members of the House of Representatives, and consequently electorates, varies from time to time.
+Every time there is a change in the number of members, a redistribution is required to be undertaken, except in Tasmania which has always had the constitutional minimum number of five members.
+At the first federal election, there were 75 members of the House of Representatives (for 65 divisions).
 In 1949, the number was increased from 74 to 121 (excluding the Australian Capital Territory and the Northern Territory), and in 1984 it was increased from 125 to 148.
-Following the 2017 apportionment, the total number of members increased from 150 to 151.
+Following the 2017 apportionment, the total number of members increased from 150 to 151, which was reversed following the 2023 apportionment.